 HOW TO CHOOSE THE BEST SPRAY FOAM MACHINE FOR YOU

 Residential projects are on the smaller side of things compared to commercial or industrial projects.
 For roofing or other large commercial jobs, you can spray 4-5 sets of foam a day.
 On the other end, for a residential project, you would be looking at around 1-2 sets of SPF a day.
 This is where the size of your machine can make a big difference.

 Cost Issues Caused by Having Too Small of an Insulation Machine in Your Rig

-If you are doing mostly residential work, a smaller machine would make more sense.
-A smaller machine would be a lower overall investment and would leave you with more working capital.
+If you are doing mostly residential work, a smaller machine may be sufficient.
+Since a smaller machine is a lower overall investment, it will leave you with more working capital.